thegrumpys/odop/docs/About/userAccounts.md

 **Screen capture of the sign-in page:**
 ![Sign-in screen](../Help/png/SignInWidgetExpanded.png "Sign-in screen")

+See [Password reset](../Help/htt#passwordReset) for instructions on how to change a password or recover from a lost password after account creation is complete.

 See [Default Designs](../Help/defaultDesigns) for information on how a private design can be used to personalize system provided default designs.

-See [Restrictions](Legal/Restrictions) for long term data storage policies in private accounts.
+See [Restrictions](Legal/Restrictions) for long term data storage policies in both public and private accounts.

-Follow this link for instructions on how to [change a password](../Help/htt#passwordReset) after account creation is complete.

 In order to sign out:
   - use "Logout" on the File menu